newbthenewbd/Foreport/README.md

 # Credits
 Many thanks to the community of [The Forge Project Discord Channel](https://discord.gg/UvedJ9m) for providing modding help whenever it is needed.

+Thanks to all the uncountable communities that provide various sorts of server space for the mod or its advertisements.
+Except these of them which distribute malware instead of the mod.
+And these which always provide an ancient version.
+And **especially** these claiming that this mod supports a Minecraft version that it does not.
+Yeah, no thanks to those guys.

-Thanks to Endy, the Friendly Enderman™ of Foreport.
+Ender pearls to Endy, The Friendly Enderman™ of Foreport.
 Eating that snack made Endy sick.

-Special thanks to Jens Bergensten, the author of the law that totally scientifically explains the reasons behind this mod.
+Special thanks to Jens Bergensten, the author of the law that was supposed to mock the ideas behind mods like this, and worked, until it didn't.
 Jens, if You happen to be reading this, the inclusion in these credits was Your penance for allowing what Foreport reverts to happen in the first place.

 Last but not least, the most special thanks go to [this great friend of mine](https://github.com/Buttpants) for the original inspiration behind the mod, increasing my motivation to code it by challenging my belief that it can be done, as well as the immense help with testing it in various environments.